optionalemon/tp/docs/UserGuide.md

 Example:

-* `adds s/Lab1 d/06-10-2022` followed by `grade 1 2 s/Lab1 g/93` will give the students at index 1 and 2 a grade of 93 for the session `Lab1`.
+* `adds s/Lab1 d/06-10-2022` followed by `grade 1 2 s/Lab1 g/93` gives the students at index 1 and 2 a grade of 93 for the session `Lab1`.

 ### Show students' grades for a session: `scores`